peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* The remainder of the two numbers.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or if the result doesn't fit the given precision.
+* The remainder that would result when this arbitrary-precision binary floating-point number is divided by another arbitrary-precision binary floating-point number.

 ### RemainderNoRoundAfterDivide
     public EFloat RemainderNoRoundAfterDivide​(EFloat divisor, EContext ctx)